 I love watching movies.
-I have watched most of the IMDb top 250 and many of the popular ones, so it becomes really hard to find a new movie to watch.
+I have watched most of the IMDb top 250 and many of the popular ones, so it became really hard to find a new movie to watch.
 I hate to waste my time on an uninteresting movie and also despise trying to search for a good movie to watch so I thought of making something that would solve the problem.
 A couple of months ago, Facebook released the messenger platform and I was definitely interested.
 I decided to give this interface a try.

 I began with the basics.
 Making a Facebook page, setting up Webhooks, etc by simply following the documentation.
 Now I had a functioning but useless bot that returned back whatever was sent.
 That's it!
 I apparently started this on June 20th, 2016.
 So facebook requires all its communications with the messenger bot be done over a secure network.
 The easiest way to set that up was using nodeJs hosted on heroku.

 Now I could actually begin using the bot.
-I was using random numbers to create random movieIDs to get information from the API.
+I was using random numbers to create movieIDs to get information from the API.
 That was not a good way to work through the API because most of the times the API wouldn't return anything and when it did, it was a weird movie from the 1940s.
 That was a small hurdle though.
 I was using

 Math.floor((Math.random() * 1000) + 1), then I just changed to a 'popular; movies API and kept using random numbers.
 I then implemented 'random' movies, genre based search and the movies playing in theaters.
 All these were handled by

 postbacks instead of user inputs.
-I made sure I had a certain flow to the bot so that it would invite minimum interaction with the user's actual input.
-I didn't have any NLP capabilities added to the bot and if the input wasn't in the switch statements I was using, it would fail.
+I made sure that I had a certain flow to the bot so that it would invite minimum interaction with the user's actual input.
+I didn't have any NLP capabilities added to the bot and if the input wasn't in the switch statement I was using, it would fail.

 I was essentially working on a bunch of if-else and switch statements.
-For example, If the user input 'Hi' or, 'Hey' my bot would return 'Hey!' but if someone were to say 'Hii', my bot would crash!
+For example, If the user inputs 'Hi' or, 'Hey' my bot would return 'Hey!' but if someone were to say 'Hii', my bot would crash!
 I didn't actually figure this out until I gave this to a friend of mine to try.
 I tried to add a 'Help desk' that would be returned if the input wasn't a predefined statement.
 Now that I look at it with fresh eyes, the 'Help Desk' message I used was clunky, intimidating and plain useless.
 However, at this point I had the basic functionality.

 The 'Genre Based' search however was horrible.
 It was a giant clunky list of major genres.
 It was annoying to look at and difficult to select from but that's all I knew at that moment.